-Our healthcare and business law firm frequently receives questions asking about telemedicine rules in Georgia.
-This post intends to outline some relevant Georgia rules and regulations relating to telemedicine.
-Our next post will consider the rules around prescribing based on a telemedicine consult and how COVID-19’s Public Health Emergency impacts those rules.
-If you have questions about telemedicine rules and regulations or would like to discuss this blog post, you may contact our healthcare and business law firm at (404) 685-1662 (Atlanta) or (706) 722-7886 (Augusta), or by email, firstname.lastname@example.org.
+Our healthcare and business law firm previously published a blog post on the federal telemedicine rules.
+Both Federal and State rules govern the provision of telemedicine.
+Each state’s rules governing telemedicine are different, but the applicable laws and rules are generally found in the state medical board’s rules, insurance code, and, when applicable, Medicaid rules.
+This post focuses specifically on the telemedicine rules applicable to the practice of telemedicine in Alabama.
+This post does not discuss telemedicine prescribing rules.
+If you have questions about telemedicine rules or would like to discuss this blog post, you may contact our healthcare and business law firm at (404) 685-1662 (Atlanta) or (706) 722-7886 (Augusta), or by email, firstname.lastname@example.org.
 You may also learn more about our law firm by visiting www.hamillittle.com.